-- Any person having a lot size of 40,000 square feet for a single dwelling unit dwelling or 80,000 square feet for a two-family dwelling, 150 feet of frontage, and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit. - Any person having a lot size of less than 40,000 square feet for a single dwelling unit dwelling or 80,000 square feet for a two-family dwelling, and/or less than 150 feet of frontage or who cannot meet the Zoning Ordinance requirements shall require a variance prior to the issuance of a building permit if the changes will either: - a. increase the exterior dimensions of the structure so that is not in compliance with the Building Code and Zoning Ordinance; or - b. increase the sewage flow as determined by New Hampshire Water Supply and Pollution Control Commission and the Brookline Health Codes. - An application requesting a permit to occupy a lot not conforming in size and/or frontage as otherwise required under this Ordinance shall be accompanied by the original or a certified copy of the recorded deed in question. - A lot shall not be used as a building site unless it has frontage in the amount specified in the Ordinance on a Class V or better road and access is obtained directly from a Class V or better road.
+- 902.01 Any person having a lot size of 40,000 square feet for a single dwelling unit dwelling or 80,000 square feet for a two-family dwelling, 150 feet of frontage, and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit. - 902.02 Any person having a lot size of less than 40,000 square feet for a single dwelling unit dwelling or 80,000 square feet for a two-family dwelling, and/or less than 150 feet of frontage or who cannot meet the Zoning Ordinance requirements shall require a variance prior to the issuance of a building permit if the changes will either: - a. increase the exterior dimensions of the structure so that is not in compliance with the Building Code (See Appendix A: Table of Amendments, 2010) and Zoning Ordinance; or - b. increase the sewage flow as determined by New Hampshire Water Supply and Pollution Control Commission and the Brookline Health Codes. - 902.03 An application requesting a permit to occupy a lot not conforming in size and/or frontage as otherwise required under this Ordinance shall be accompanied by the original or a certified copy of the recorded deed in question. - 902.04 A lot shall not be used as a building site unless it has frontage in the amount specified in the Ordinance on a Class V or better road and access is obtained directly from a Class V or better road.